How to Integrate Magento 2 and Zoho in One Day

 - Zoho Webhook triggers Zoho Flow

-- Zoho Flow request information from Magento REST API
+- Zoho Flow requests information from Magento REST API

 Zoho Flow is an integration platform that helps you connect apps without any coding.